hazelcast/hazelcast-python-client/tests/soak_test/README.md

 - Come back 48 hours later, and do the followings:
   - Clients should be automatically shutdown after 48 hours.
 Verify there is no client left running.
-  - Collect client and server logs and analyze them.
+  - Collect client and member logs and analyze them.
 There should be no errors printed.
   - Manually shutdown the members.
   - If you have come this far without any problems, good for you!